Our favourite marine-themed reads

 Ocean Country: One Woman’s Voyage from Peril to Hope in her Quest to Save the Seas - Liz Cunningham

 Liz Cunningham crosses the globe in an effort to understand the threats to our dazzling but endangered oceans.
 Follow her journey as she encounters conservationists, fishermen, sea nomads, and scientists in the Mediterranean, Sulawesi, the Turks and Caicos Islands, and Papua New Guinea.

 The Seabird’s Cry: The Lives and Loves of the Planet’s Great Ocean Voyagers - Adam Nicolson

 Over the last 60 years, the world population of seabirds has dropped by around 70%.
 Adam Nicolson’s book explores their mastery of wind and ocean, and the beauty of the coasts and islands they flock to, creating a rallying cry to save them from extinction.

 Rowing After the White Whale: A Crossing of the Indian Ocean by Hand - James Adair

 This inspiring tale is the true story of two friends who, over a boozy Sunday lunch, decided to cross the Indian Ocean from Australia to Mauritius in a small rowing boat.

 How to Live Plastic Free: a day in the life of a plastic detox – Marine Conservation Society

 This book will teach you everything you need to know about reducing your plastic usage on a daily basis.
 The chapters start with a typical morning routine and take you through your day.
-Look out for the paperback version, coming out on June 4.
+Buy it from our online shop.

-If you’d like to find out more, you can keep up to date with our favourite marine-themed books on our Goodreads account and follow us on Instagram where we’ll be sharing some of our staff’s favourite reads.Tweet
+If you’d like to find out more, you can keep up to date with our favourite marine-themed books on our Goodreads account.Tweet